uipath-certification/uipath-certification.github.io/_posts/2020-9-9-sell-describe-anchor.md

 ---
 layout: answered-question
 author: Serge
-title: Anchor Base Activity & UiPath Studio Tutorial
+title: Anchor Base Tutorial & UiPath Studio
 blurb: Here's a quick UiPath Anchor Base Tutorial, along with insights on how to use the Find Element and Find By Image activities.
 difficulty: 6
 objective: 4.3 Identify and describe how and when to use Anchors
 canonical: https://www.rpacertified.com/2020/09/09/sell-describe-anchor.html
-keywords: anchor base, UiPath Anchor, Anchor Base tutorial, UiPath Tutorial, Tutorial,
+keywords: anchor base, UiPath Anchor, Anchor Base tutorial, UiPath Tutorial, Tutorial, UiPath Find Element
 ---

-<h1>UiPath Anchor Activity Tutorial</h1>
+<h1>UiPath Anchor Base Tutorial</h1>

 <div class="embed-responsive embed-responsive-16by9">
 <iframe src="https://www.youtube.com/embed/rjtHXD2nI8Q" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen="" width="560" height="315" frameborder="0"></iframe>
 </div>

-## Anchor Base in UiPath Studio
+## Anchor Base Activity in UiPath Studio

 Hey, I'm Cameron McKenzie, @cameronmcnz onTwitter, and in this UiPath Anchor Base Tutorial, I wanted to talk to you about extracting data from your PDFs.
 I previous did a tutorial on how to do some basic data extraction in UiPath Studio with the use of the anchor base activity, but if you ever start doing some complex data extraction from PDFs of web pages, you need it to be anchor based.